-Why have separate bags for the office, for travel and for photography?
-This brilliantly designed modular backpack that handles all three is a heavyweight option
+Why have separate bags for the office, for travel, and for photography?
+This brilliantly designed modular backpack that handles all three is a solid option

 Boundary Prima System: design

 The concept of a modular travel bag is here built around three sections; the 22-liter capacity Prima Backpack – a Mojave Tan-colored tough canvas-look fabric backpack – a Verge Case for storing a large camera and a couple of lenses, and a Fieldspace slip for storing office essentials.
 There’s also a new fourth section available separately, the MK-1 Case, specifically for photographers.
 Let’s look at those three sections in turn (see our separate review of the MK-1).

 Although it can be used as a regular backpack for all kinds of purposes, there’s something naturally outdoorsy about the Prima backpack.
 Firstly, it’s got a roll-up top, which is often found on bags purporting to be extremely waterproof (as this bag does).
 However, there are plenty of nice touches for urbanites.
 On the top of that roll-up lid is a pouch that holds a magnetically attached keyring and lots of room for accessories, and another magnetically closed soft pouch for storing sunglasses.
 When the roll-up top is rolled out, the whole bag opens right down the middle of its chest, just like a holdall or suitcase, making it easy to get at its contents.